 The windows on the "non-street" façades retain the majority of their original configuration, sills, lintels, frames, sashes, and brick moulds.
-Theses windows are single assembly 1-over-1 wooden hung windows.
+These windows are single assembly 1-over-1 wood hung windows.
 The sills are parged brick and lintels are concrete, with some lintels spanning more than one window opening.
 Later additions to the rear of the building obscure the original window assemblies of portions of the first floor.

-Based on a visual inspection from the ground the lower sections of the stiles, bottom rail of the lower sashes, and sills show signs of deterioration.
-This
+Based on a visual inspection from the ground the lower sections of the stiles, bottom rail of the lower